Trusted WordPress tutorials, when you need them most.

 Downloading the WordPress .htaccess file

 Once you’ve done that, you can go ahead and delete the original .htaccess file in your FTP window.
-After that, go to Settings » Permalinks in your WordPress admin area.
+After that, simply navigate to Settings » Permalinks in your WordPress admin area.

-Finally, click on the ‘Save Changes’ button.
-WordPress will now go ahead and create a new .htaccess file for your website.
+Finally, go ahead and click the ‘Save Changes’ button.
+WordPress will now create a new .htaccess file for your website.

 9. Fix WordPress Site URL